electrodude/igraph/README.md

 # igraph

-Implicit equation solver in C, using a quadtree to store points and a binary (well, actually quaternary) search to find points.
+Implicit equation grapher in C, using a 2d binary search to find points on the graph and a quadtree to store them.

 Works well, but is still nowhere near complete.
 For example, the equation is currently hardcoded in `func.c`.